by Robert Wilkinson

 For those who struggle with frustrating feelings, please remember that these too shall pass.
 Your view will be different quicker than you suspect if you don't clutch at strong negative feelings.

-It is also useful to examine whether you're having a hard time, having a hard time because someone else is having a hard time, or whether you're just picking up on the generic hard time that pervades the collective unconsciousness.
+It is also useful to examine whether you're having a hard time because someone else is having a hard time, or whether you're just picking up on the generic hard time that pervades the collective unconsciousness.
 Because we are linked with others in so many subtle ways, we can be picking up on a feeling that is around us, but not necessarily due to any thing we've done or not done.

 When any trial of endurance is over, we are left with Self knowledge, strength, forms of wisdom born of our experiences, and the space to grow toward a better life and relationships.
 The trick is not to do destructive things while we are feeling sad, since these only aggravate our frustration and the intensity of our sorrow.